trustoverip/tswg-cesr-specification/spec/spec.md

 #### Indexed codes

-Currently, there is only one context-specific coding scheme for indexed signatures.
-A common use case is thresholded multi-signature schemes.
+Currently, there is only one context-specific coding scheme defined for indexed signatures.
+A given CESR Protocol Genus MAY define other context-specific coding schemes.
+The common use case for indexed signatures is thresholded multi-signature schemes.
 A threshold-satisficing subset of signatures belonging to an ordered set or list of public keys may be provided as part of a Stream of Primitives.
 One way to compactly associate each signature with its public key is to include the index into the ordered set of public keys in the text code for that signature.

 A popular signature raw binary size is 64 bytes, with a pad size of 2.
 This gives two code characters for a compact text code.
 The first character is the selector and type code.
 The second character is the Base64 encoded integer index.
 Using a similar dual selector type code character scheme as above, the selectors are the numbers `0-9` and `-` and `_`.
 Then there are 52 type codes given by the letters `A- Z` and `a-z`.
 The index has 64 values which support up to 64 members in the public key list.
 A selector can select a large text code with more characters dedicated to larger indices.
 Some applications of CESR, like KERI, need dual-indexed signatures (i.e., each signature has two indices) to support pre-rotation with partial or reserved participants in a rotation.
 With partial rotation, a given signature may contribute to the signing threshold for two different thresholds, each on two different lists of keys where the associated key may appear at a different location in each list.
 For 64-byte signatures, the Ed25519 and ECDSA secp256k1 schemes have entries in the table.
 For dual-indexed codes, the next larger code size that aligns a 64-byte signature on a 24-bit boundary is 6 characters.
 The table provides entries for dual-indexed 64-byte signatures.
 The code includes one selector character, one type character, and two each of two-character indices.